BYLAWS – Democratic Central Committee of Shasta County

 DCCSC Delegate Elections are held at each DCCSC Organizational Meeting.

-- General Members
+1. General Members

-- General Members shall have the privilege of the floor and voting rights.
+3. General Members shall have the privilege of the floor and voting rights.

 exists at the first meeting following the occurrence of the vacancy.
 Alternates shall be given

-- When necessary, notice of the filing deadline for candidacy, for the DCCSC shall be sent to
+5. When necessary, notice of the filing deadline for candidacy, for the DCCSC shall be sent to

-- In the event that a vacancy is not filled by an Alternate, the following steps shall be taken:
+6. In the event that a vacancy is not filled by an Alternate, the following steps shall be taken:

 exists to nominate a candidate to attempt to fill the vacancy at the next regular meeting.